-The 2014 CANE Summer Institute has announced its theme.
-Click here to see it.
-More specific information on lectures, courses, and registration is forthcoming.
+Update 3/9/14: The 2014 CANE Summer Institute is now accepting registrations.
+Click here to see an abstract plus program details and a mail in registration.
+Online registration is also available.
 For additional information, contact Jeri DeBrohun.

 First time attendee to the Annual Meeting?
 The Finnegan-Plante Scholarship may help you.